lucadegasperi/oauth2-server/examples/README.md

 ## Testing the device authorization grant example

 Send the following cURL request.
-This will return a device code which can be exchanged for an access token.
+This will return a device code which can be exchanged for an access token:

 ```
 curl -X "POST" "http://localhost:4444/device_code.php/device_authorization" \